 Ban the Box:

 Refers to the box to be checked on a job application asking if an applicant has a criminal record.
-Depending on legislation, which varies by jurisdiction, employers may need to remove questions about criminal history from the initial job application.
+Depending on the legislation, which varies by jurisdiction, employers may need to remove questions about criminal history from the initial job application.